ScottsTots/TraceMe/TraceMe/readme.txt

     - Display trace on screen
     - Allow user to trace
     - Give the user a score
-    - Single Player Mode Only
     - Drawback of Trace
+  - Multiplayer game matching
+  - Update of list items
+  - Two player play back
+  - Scoring between users
+  - Push notifications
+  - Go to settings to style and change things

 4. List of Features / Use Cases from Application Pototype Not Completed
-  - Multiplayer
-    - Finding other players random and friends
-    - Double playback
-    - Menu Items not there (no multiplayer)
-    - Async games
-  - Highscore Styling
-  - About Styling
+  - Levels

 5. List of Features / User Cases Added not Part of Prototype